Toe Kick Saws - Cuts Plywood, Flooring Under Cabinets

 In earlier days the only solutions for removal that this wonderful power tool provides, was either removal of cabinets or painstaking hammering and chiseling to remove the underlayment.
 Now if they just invented a tool to remove staples in one quick flash!

-In our latest check (May 2013), finding a place to rent these great gizmos will require some in depth research as they are a tool with limited visibility nor do people know they exist.
-Times do change.
-After all, when we first discussed jamb saws (another specialty tool) on this site back in 2002 no home improvement store handled them.
-Since that time many stores have offered them in their rental departments.
+In our latest check (January 2015), finding a place to rent these great gizmos will require some in depth research as they are a tool with limited visibility nor do people know they exist.
+There are some smaller rental companies offering the Crain at about $35.00 per day, but no big box stores.

 From Our Readers: